hanja-graph/hanja-graph/design/features.md

 *Handbook of Korean Vocabulary*.

 It can be thought of as a Graph-like structure.
-If each Korean word consisting of multiple Hanja roots is a graph node, and so are individual Hanja, a word node is connected to its' requisite Hanja node.
+If each Korean word consisting of multiple Hanja roots is a graph node, and so are individual Hanja, a word node is connected to its requisite Hanja node.
 We can traverse this graph from one word node to nearby word nodes, and words that have low topological distance from one another tend to have similar meanings.
 This is practically useful for a couple of reasons.